 Whether you love it or hate it, SEO usually ends up being one of those hats until you’re able to hire out for it.
 Not all SEO has to be a pain in the ass, though!

 Here are 10 simple ways to improve your SEO by improving the content structure of your posts.
 On-page SEO tips involve mostly non-technical tasks – so you can totally knock these out without too much effort!

 How do on-page SEO tips differ from other SEO tips?

 On-page SEO tips have to do with the content of your pages and the structure of that content.
-Almost none of on-page optimization involves technical tasks.
+Almost no on-page optimization involves technical tasks.
 In fact, all of these tasks can be completed in WordPress without touching your site’s code at all.

 SEO is split into three major categories: On-page optimization (content-related), off-page optimization (link building/outreach strategy), and technical SEO(all the techy stuff).

-On-page is the easy stuff, so grab a cup of your favorite hot drink and let’s dive into these ten super easy on-page SEO tasks.
+On-page is the easier stuff and that’s what we’ll start working through today.
+So, grab a cup of your favorite hot drink, and let’s dive into these ten super easy on-page SEO tasks.

 1 | Make sure there is only one “H1” header in each post or page